London, Ont., meat plant shut for 2 weeks amid COVID-19 outbreak affecting 82 workers | CBC News

 The Cargill plant, which processes poultry, was closed for 14 days effective immediately as a precaution, authorities said.

-According to a company spokesperson, the number of active cases involving employees is now at 82.
+A company spokesperson said the number of active cases involving employees is now at 82.
 A handful of cases were first reported about two weeks ago.

 "As we continue to prioritize the health and safety of Cargill employees, we have decided to temporarily idle our London protein facility," said plant manager Derek Hill.